qtc-de/beanshooter/README.md

 * For the JMXMP implementation, the tools provided by [nickman](https://github.com/nickman) were really helpful.

-Copyright 2019, Tobias Neitzel and contributors.
+Copyright 2019, Tobias Neitzel and the jmx-exploiter contributors.